asherikov/ccws/README.md

     - Easy installation of system services, udev rules, configs, etc.

-- Different versions of binary packages can be installed simultaneously, if they are built using different `VERSION` parameters.
+- Multiple variants of binary 'superpackage' can be installed simultaneously if they are built using different `VERSION` parameter.
+Note that it alters installation path, so some workspace packages that are being "smart" with `cmake` may require cleaning build directory if they have been built earlier.

 ### Building packages